Generative AI and Sales Productivity: Field Experiments in Online Retail: Main Results: Model, Estimation, and Additional Outcomes

 where $i$ denotes a consumer, $y_{i}$ stands for a consumer’s outcome variables, $Treat_{i}$ is an indicator for whether the consumer is assigned to the treatment group.
 Because multiple sub-experiments were implemented across language groups on different start dates, we include entry-day-by-language cohort fixed effects, $\alpha_{cl(i)}$. \\

-In Column 1 of Table \ref{table:Results of product description}, we found no significant differences in product clicks between the control and treatment groups.
-However, once consumers clicked and accessed the product detail pages where descriptions were displayed, the treatment group consumers tended to place 1.08\% more orders and spend 2.05\% more on those orders (Columns 2 and 3).
-This improvement was also evidenced by the 1.27\% increase in the conversion rate in Column 4, indicating that GenAI-generated descriptions promoted a higher likelihood of purchasing.
-Consequently, augmenting human-generated product descriptions with GenAI-generated content effectively motivated consumers' purchase decisions, leading to higher sales for the platform.
+Column 1 of Table \ref{table:Results of product description} shows no statistically significant differences in product clicks between the control and treatment groups.
+However, conditional on consumers clicking through to product detail pages—where the descriptions are displayed—treated consumers place 1.1\% more orders and spend 2.1\% more on those orders (Columns 2 and 3).
+This improvement is also reflected in a 1.3\% increase in the conversion rate (Column 4), indicating a higher likelihood of purchase following exposure to AI-generated descriptions.
+By contrast, we detect no statistically significant changes in cart value or order intensity.
+Taken together, these results suggest that augmenting human-generated product descriptions with AI-generated content primarily affects purchase incidence rather than spending intensity, leading to higher overall sales. \\

+Moreover, we stratify products based on the length of their original, human-generated descriptions, distinguishing between those with no or insufficient text (fewer than 50 words) and those with sufficiently detailed descriptions (more than 50 words).
+Products in the former group experience a 6.5\% increase in sales following augmentation with AI-generated content ($p<0.05$), whereas products in the latter group show no significant effect (Columns 1 and 2 of Table \ref{table:more exploration of product description}), indicating that richer descriptions facilitate consumer decision-making.\footnote{Based on internal research and expert surveys conducted by our partner platform, descriptions containing fewer than 50 words are classified as providing insufficient textual information.
+This analysis is restricted to the English-language sub-experiment, as description-length data are available only for English-language content.} \\

-\paragraph{Marketing Push Message.} The platform leverages marketing push notifications, direct messages sent to consumers via their platform app, to draw traffic and boost transactions.
+\paragraph{Marketing Push Message} The platform leverages marketing push notifications, direct messages sent to consumers via their platform app, to draw traffic and boost transactions.
 Because creating a large volume of diverse and targeted marketing messages manually was challenging, the number of marketing messages is far smaller than the hundreds of millions of consumers, often resulting in many consumers receiving identical content.
 With the introduction of GenAI, the platform can produce millions of distinct messages, enabling highly personalized marketing strategies through push notifications. \\

 We conduct our analysis using the following regression model:

 where $i$ denotes a consumer, $y_{i}$ stands for a consumer’s outcome variables, $Treat_{i}$ is an indicator for whether the consumer is assigned to the treatment group. \\